Email FacebookTwitterMenu burgerClose thin

 Oil stocks correlate with global supply and demand for petroleum.
 Over the last few decades, oil prices have spiked and dipped due to international circumstances and energy needs.
 For instance, before the current Ukrainian conflict, the COVID-19 pandemic caused energy usage to plummet in 2020, drastically reducing oil prices.

-In addition, the global push to research renewable energy sources might drive down demand for oil in the future.
+In addition, the global push to research renewable energy sources has the potential to drive down demand for oil in the future.
 However, current oil usage indicates that the world will likely rely on petroleum for years to come.

 Because oil stocks’ profitability mirrors the demand for oil, they are not risk-free investments.
 The price of a barrel of crude oil varies like a company’s stock prices.